Exact and approximate inference in graphical models: variable elimination and beyond: Treewidth approximation for exact inference

-On the same benchmark, we also compared three exact methods for the task of mode evaluation that exploit either minimum fill-in ordering or its randomized iterative version: variable elimination (ELIM), BTD~\citep{degivry06} and AND/OR search~\citep{MarinescuDechter06}.
-Elim and BTD exploit the minimum fill-in ordering while AND/OR search used its randomized iterative version.
+Then on the same benchmark, we compared three exact methods for the task of mode evaluation that exploit either minimum fill-in ordering or its randomised iterative version: variable elimination (ELIM), BTD~\citep{degivry06}, and AND/OR Search~\citep{MarinescuDechter06}.
+Elim and BTD exploit the minimum fill-in ordering while AND/OR Search used its randomised iterative version.
 In addition, BTD and AND/OR Search exploit a tree decomposition during a Depth First Branch and Bound method in order to get a good trade-off between memory space and search effort.
-As variable elimination, they have a worst-case time complexity exponential in the treewidth.
+Just like variable elimination, they have a worst-case time complexity exponential in the treewidth.
 All methods were allocated a maximum of 1 hour and 4 GB of RAM on an AMD Operon 6176 at 2.3 GHz.
-The results, as reported in Figure ~\ref{fig:joint} (Right) shown that BTD was able to solve more problems than the two other methods for a fixed CPU time.
-However, on a given problem, the best method heavily depends on the problem category.
+The results are reported in Figure ~\ref{fig:joint} (Right), and show that BTD was able to solve more problems than the two other methods for fixed CPU time.
+However, the best performing method heavily depends on the problem category.
 On ParityLearning, ELIM was the fastest method, but it ran out of memory on $83\%$ of the total set of instances, while BTD (resp.
-AND/OR search) used less than $1.7$ GB (resp.
+AND/OR Search) used less than $1.7$ GB (resp.
 4GB).
-The randomized iterative minimum fill-in heuristic used by AND/OR search in preprocessing consumed a fixed amount of time ($\approx 180$ seconds, included in the CPU time measurements) larger than the cost of a simple minimum fill-in heuristic.
-BDT was faster than AND/OR search to solve most of the instances except on two problem categories (ParityLearning and Linkage).
+The randomised iterative minimum fill-in heuristic used by AND/OR Search in preprocessing consumed a fixed amount of time ($\approx 180$ seconds, included in the CPU time measurements) larger than the cost of a simple minimum fill-in heuristics run.
+BTD was faster than AND/OR Search to solve most of the instances except on two problem categories (ParityLearning and Linkage).